 International Students are admitted through the Office of Admission and issued an I-20 form.
 The Primary Designated School Official (PDSO) will sign I-20 forms for student travel out of the country, register students in SEVIS each semester, assist with CPT and OPT processing, and provide guidance to international students for all I-20 related issues and questions.
-The PDSO is located in the Student Records Office on the lower level of the Administration Building.
+The PDSO is the Registrar and is in the Student Records Office on the lower level of the Administration Building.
 Located in the CATS Building room 102, the International Student advisor hosts an orientation event for new international students during Welcome Week in the Fall semester and prior to the start of the Spring semester.
-The advisor provides international students with academic support services and referrals.
+The advisor provides international students with academic support services, referrals, and the Oasis student organization.